codebar/manual/_posts/2015-02-05-organiser-guide.md

 ## Dealing with problems

 Part of your job as organiser is to make sure that everyone feels welcome and comfortable.
-This might occasionally mean that you have to deal with small issues or potentially ban people from attending Codebar events.
+This might occasionally mean that you have to deal with small issues or potentially ban people from attending codebar events.

-This is not something that anyone enjoys doing, however, our attendees are our priority and we need to make sure that Codebar's [Code of Conduct](http://codebar.io/code-of-conduct) is enforced.
+This is not something that anyone enjoys doing, however, our attendees are our priority and we need to make sure that codebar's [Code of Conduct](http://codebar.io/code-of-conduct) is enforced.

 If someone comes to you with a complain, act on it.
 If attendees are involved, speak to them or send them an email after the event.
 If you feel that you are unable to deal with this, you are more than welcome to send an email to london@codebar.io and we will do our best to help you out or deal with any issues.